grid reference TL 678 858Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 also traded as as: Slaunch Househistorical era: mid 20th century

-Located at TL676857 - situated on river and close to an area marked on O.S.
-Map as Botany Bay.
-Building is demolished and today very little evidence remains.
+Located at TL676857 - situated by the river and close to an area marked on the OS Map as Botany Bay.
+The building is demolished and today very little evidence remains.
 Reckoned to have been open till 1955-60.

 Had a drink there as young boy being taken out for a ginger beer around early 50's.
 Possibly a Stewart & Patterson house.

 The pub can be seen here on the 1900 OS map